AaronLin20010601/Todolist/README.md

   - Users can reset their password by providing email, then users can enter new password and verification code they get.
 A verification code email will be sent via Mailjet.

 3. Todolist:
-  - Users can view all their todos and filter them by completion status and due date.
+  - Users can view all their todos and filter them by completion status.
   - Users can check off and complete their todos that have not expired yet.
+  - Todos are paginated with 10 items per page.
+Users can navigate between pages using pagination buttons, and pagination updates dynamically based on the selected filter status.
   - Users can create new todos or edit existing ones.
   - Users can delete their todos if necessary.